namengegm/yolo/README.md

 - Get into the server  - vagrant ssh
 - Exit

-# Separate concerns using roles
+# Separation of concerns using roles
 Organize modules separately and refer them in playbook

 - Create a folder called roles